Israel launches unusually intense strikes on Iranian positions in Syria

-A monitoring group called Deir al-Zour 24 that has an extensive network in the eastern Syrian province, said the raids targeted at least four positions of Iran’s elite Islamic Revolutionary Guard Corps (IRGC), a designated terrorist organization by the United States.
+A monitoring group called Deir al-Zour 24 that has an extensive network in the eastern Syrian province said the raids targeted at least four positions of Iran’s elite Islamic Revolutionary Guard Corps (IRGC), a designated terrorist organization by the United States.

 Al-Mayadeen, a pro-Assad Lebanese channel that has extensive field access in Syria, said that “the Israeli aggression targeted positions that had been emptied before the bombardment.”
 The channel said that only material damage was sustained — a common line by the Syrian government after Israeli attacks — and published grainy photos of twisted metal, fallen concrete facades and soldiers digging into the rubble.